Frequently Asked Question’s

 Do you prescribe medication?

-- We do not prescribe medication, as our staff consists of psychologists, mental health counselors, and marriage and family therapists.
+• We do not prescribe medication, as our staff consists of psychologists, mental health counselors, clinical social workers, and marriage & family therapists.
 We are happy to consult with your psychiatrist or primary care doctor regarding medication, with your consent.

 Qualifications